 23. When you are on the hills or on some of the bridges remember it’s about even effort and not even pace.
 You should naturally slow a little on the hills – this doesn’t mean you aren’t putting forth the same effort – you should be – it’s just harder to get up them.
 You will make up the seconds lost naturally on the down hills, without even trying.

-25. Mile 25 has always been particularly hard for me in this marathon.
+25. You will be okay.
+Mile 25 has always been particularly hard for me in this marathon.
 The bridges have beat up your legs.
 The wind usually has kicked up.
 It’s sunny and you can’t see the finish line.
 You begin to wonder if this will ever end even though you know it’s almost over.
 It’s easy for your mind to play tricks on you.
-There is scientific evidence that late in a marathon it’s very hard for your mind to focus on positive things and much easier to let the negative take over.
+There is scientific evidence that late in a marathon it’s very hard for your mind to focus on positive things and easier to let the negative take over.
 Have a positive affirmation or mantra ready and prepared so you can cheer lead yourself to mile 26!

 26. Run don’t walk up the infamous hill.
 You won’t want to run it – you will want to walk.
 I’ve done both and trust me I always felt horrible later knowing that at mile 26.1 that stupid hill beat me.
 It’s shorter than it seems and literally after you get up it you are at the finish of the race.
 Finish strong.